ElinEunjung/python-exam-project-pgr107/GIT_WORKFLOW_update.md

 # 🧰 Git Workflow – PGR107 Python Exam Project

-This file describes how Elin and Athi should work together in a clean and professional Git-based workflow for the final exam project.
+This file describes how we (Elin, Athi and Ivan) should work together in a clean and professional Git-based workflow for the final exam project.

 ---